fikrilal/biometric-core-backend/docs/core/project-architecture.md

 ## Security Architecture

 - Transport security – TLS on all external endpoints; optional mTLS at ingress or between components where required.
-- Key management – cloud KMS for signing/encryption keys; rotate regularly and segment by environment/tenant.
+- Key management – cloud KMS for signing/encryption keys; rotate regularly and segment by environment.
 - Secrets management – environment variables and cloud secret managers; avoid committing secrets.
 - Policy enforcement – implemented in-app via Nest guards and interceptors.
 - Data protection – pseudonymization for user identifiers, pgcrypto for sensitive fields, envelope encryption for stored artifacts when necessary.